Specy/microlp/README.md

 ## Features

-* Pure Rust, no dependencies on native code.
+* Pure Rust.
 Runs on WebAssembly.
 * Real, integer and boolean variables.
-* Time limits with possibility to edit and resume the solve.
+* Time limits and MIP gap, with possibility to edit and resume the solve.
-* Edit problems after solving and resume the solve from scratch.
 * Warm starts from a known solution.
 * Handles problems with hundreds of thousands of variables and constraints.

 Integer and boolean variables are handled with branch & bound.
-The library is already quite powerful and fast, but it may still cycle or lose precision on some hard problems — please report bugs and contribute code!
+The library is already quite powerful and fast, but it may still cycle or lose precision on some hard problems.
+Please report bugs and contribute code!

 ## Basic usage